SelfCapabilityEnhancement/OurShop-FE/README.md

 ## issue for not found page after deployment

 - React Router it handles all the routes but when you directly goto an endpoint, netlify must know where to redirect you.
-That is what we are specifying in the \_redirects file.
+That is what we are specifying in the netlify.toml file.

 ## issue that 3rd party modules can't be recognized by jest